 Many Ruby on Rails apps use Amazon AWS S3 buckets for storing assets.
 When dealing with files uploaded by front-end web or mobile clients there are many factors you should consider to make the whole process secure and performant.
-In this blog post, I will describe common pitfalls and an optimal solution when it comes to handling client-side file uploads.
+In this tutorial, I will describe common pitfalls and an optimal solution when it comes to handling client-side file uploads.

 It is a lower level API than Carrierwave, Paperclip or Shrine gems.
 Getting familiar with it will help you understand how AWS S3 buckets work without all the high-level magic provided by these gems.
 I find it more pleasant to work with than an official Ruby AWS SDK.